 Although Nepal may look small on the map, it’s a very geographically and culturally diverse country that varies enormously from west to east, north to south.
-It’s also home to some of the highest mountains in the world.
+It’s also home to some of the highest mountains in the world, in the Himalayas.

 Mountains have a way of isolating communities from each other while dividing eco-systems and terrain.
 While there are endless trekking trails throughout Nepal, some are more easily accessible, while others are more remote; some require camping, while in others you can enjoy high-end accommodation.
 Whatever kind of adventure you’re seeking - rugged, relaxed, basic, luxurious, cultural, wild - there’s a region of Nepal that will deliver what you’re after.
 Here’s a guide to the major trekking regions of Nepal.

 Solukhumbu District (Everest)